jamie/blog.tracefunc.com/src/notes/Quality Gems.md

 -	sidekiq
 -	Bullet (detects N+1 queries)
 -	Insomnia (HTTP api tool)
+- HTTP.rb (compare Typhoeus, others as a blog post?)

 And some TODOs that I want to try out.